reneeh3/is477/README.md

 ## Data Cleaning

 The data cleaning process involved multiple stages of preprocessing, standardization, and integration to ensure that both the MoMA and MET datasets were consistent, comparable, and suitable for analysis.
-Cleaning was performed using a combination of Python and OpenRefine, where Python handled systematic transformations and OpenRefine supported manual inspection and correction of inconsistencies.
+Cleaning was performed using a combination of Python and OpenRefine, where Python handled systematic transformations and OpenRefine was used offline to create transformation histories in JSON form, which are then applied programmatically using a Python script.
 These cleaning and transformation decisions directly influence how representation is measured, particularly by ensuring that nationality counts reflect consistent and comparable values across datasets.

 ### Python Cleaning